Oil holds above $112 on upbeat China PMI data

-Brent crude futures for March delivery were down 36 cents at $112.44 a barrel by 1158 GMT, as downwards pressure from a stronger dollar and rising supply offset positive economic activity data from China and the eurozone.
+Brent crude futures for March delivery were down 18 cents at $112.62 a barrel by 0939 GMT, underpinned by positive economic activity data from China and the eurozone.
+A stronger dollar was applying downward pressure to offset this.

-Olivier Jakob, an oil analyst at Petromatrix, pointed to the increase in spare capacity in Saudi Arabia and the reduced likelihood of an Israeli attack on Iran following this week's election results.
-This is taking some of the wind out of Brent's sales, but it remained near the top of its trading range, he said.

-"We saw another failed attempt at $113 earlier today but otherwise we are seeing very thin volumes and serious resistance," said Andrey Kryuchenkov, an energy analyst at VTB Capital.
-"But you could argue that the $109-$113 range is still intact."
+"Brent continues to trade sideways - we have moved gradually higher since the beginning of the week, but oversupply is still hampering moves to the upside," said Carsten Fritsch, oil analyst at Commerzbank in Frankfurt.
+"However, the Chinese PMI data will help maintain the upwards move."

 "Overall the mood in Brent is cautiously positive but some concern has crept into the WTI market, which will keep the focus on the EIA inventory data coming out this afternoon," said Ole Hansen, head of commodity strategy at Saxo Bank.